Homomorphisms of topological rings and change-of-scalar functors: Introduction

-Once again, the example of a \emph{principal affine formal open subscheme} is instructive.
+Once again, the example of a \emph{principal affine open formal subscheme} is instructive.
 In this case, there is an element $r\in\fR$ such that $\fS$ is the completion of the commutative ring $\fR[r^{-1}]$ with respect to the topology induced by the topology on~$\fR$.

 Quasi-coherent torsion sheaves are glued from torsion modules using the localization functors.
-Let $\fV=\Spf\fS$ be an affine formal open subscheme in $\fU=\Spf\fR$.
-Then the functor of restriction of quasi-coherent torsion sheaves to the formal open subscheme ${-}|_\fV\:\fU\Tors\rarrow\fV\Tors$ is described in terms of modules as the functor of extension of scalars $\fS\wot_\fR{-}\,\:\fR\Tors\rarrow\fS\Tors$.
-Here the notation~$\wot_\fR$ stands for the topological tensor product functor, which in this context can be also interprested as the \emph{contratensor product} functor~$\ocn_\fR$.
+Let $\fV=\Spf\fS$ be an affine open formal subscheme in $\fU=\Spf\fR$.
+Then the functor of restriction of quasi-coherent torsion sheaves to the open formal subscheme ${-}|_\fV\:\fU\Tors\rarrow\fV\Tors$ is described in terms of modules as the functor of extension of scalars $\fS\wot_\fR{-}\,\:\fR\Tors\rarrow\fS\Tors$.
+Here the notation~$\wot_\fR$ stands for the topological tensor product functor, which in this context (under suitable countability assumptions on the ring topologies) can be also interprested as the \emph{contratensor product} functor~$\ocn_\fR$.

 The key observation is that, for every torsion $\fR$\+module $\cM$, the $\fS$\+module $\fS\wot_\fR\cM$ is also torsion.
 This holds because an $\fS$\+module is torsion if and only if its underlying $\fR$\+module is torsion.
 For example, in the case of a principal affine open subscheme $\fV \subset\fU$ corresponding to an element $r\in\fR$, one has $\fS\wot_\fR\cM=\cM[r^{-1}]$.